The Illusion of Certainty: Uncertainty Quantification for LLMs Fails under Ambiguity: Related Work

 \section{Related Work}

 \paragraph{UQ for LLMs} A wide range of methods for uncertainty quantification in LLMs have been proposed \citep{vashurin-etal-2025-benchmarking,liu2025uncertaintyquantificationconfidencecalibration}.
-Many methods rely on the predictive distribution \(p\).
-The most prominent approaches here quantify the variation in \(p\), with Semantic Entropy \citep{kuhn2023semanticuncertaintylinguisticinvariances} being the most widely adopted, alongside variants such as \cite{duan2024shifting,nikitin2024kernellanguageentropyfinegrained}.
-In contrast, other methods access model internals.
-Prior work has shown that hidden states can encode factual correctness \citep{li2023inferencetime,chen2024inside,orgad2025llms}.
-However, to our knowledge, no work has directly investigated whether representations provide a reliable signal to estimate epistemic uncertainty itself.
-Lastly, ensemble methods, which approximate a sample from the posterior over model weights by training multiple models, are often seen as the gold standard in classical UQ \citep{lakshminarayanan2017simple}.
-However, due to high computational cost, their application to LLMs is constrained and often limited to fine-tuning \citep{balabanov2025uncertaintyquantificationfinetunedllms}.
+Of those, many approaches directly facilitate the model’s predictive distribution \(p\).
+The strongest empirical performance is typically achieved by \emph{consistency-based} methods \citep{vashurin-etal-2025-benchmarking}, which generate multiple outputs and assess their semantic variability \citep{kuhn2023semanticuncertaintylinguisticinvariances,nikitin2024kernellanguageentropyfinegrained,duan2024shifting}.
+Less computationally demanding approaches rely on a single output and estimate uncertainty from token-level or sentence-level probabilities, such as MSP.
+Another type of method assumes access to model internals.
+Prior work has shown that hidden representations can encode factual correctness \citep{li2023inferencetime,chen2024inside,orgad2025llms}, but has not examined settings with intrinsic ambiguity.
+Lastly, ensemble methods approximate posterior uncertainty by training multiple models and are often regarded as the gold standard in classical UQ \citep{lakshminarayanan2017simple}.
+However, due to their substantial computational cost, their application to LLMs is typically limited to fine-tuning \citep{balabanov2025uncertaintyquantificationfinetunedllms}.

-\paragraph{Ambiguity in QA Tasks} Previous works are benchmarked on QA datasets like TriviaQA \citep{joshi-etal-2017-triviaqa}, which only contain a single correct answer per question \citep{devic2025calibrationcollaborationllmuncertainty}.
-Few works consider the presence of aleatoric uncertainty. \citet{hou2024decomposinguncertaintylargelanguage} examines the case where aleatoric uncertainty is due to ambiguity in the question's phrasing.
-Crucially, this does not cover the case where the ambiguity is inherent to the answer.
-For that \citet{yadkori2024believebelievellm} proposes a method based on the idea that an epistemically confident model should be less likely to be misled by the inclusion of a wrong answer in the input context.
-While their estimator is theoretically elegant, their assumption on the LLM behavior seems not to hold in reality, which is supported by the emerging research field of knowledge conflicts \citep{xie2024adaptivechameleonstubbornsloth,xu2024knowledgeconflictsllmssurvey}.
-Correspondingly, our results show that the method is also ineffective in the presence of ambiguity.